TN Status

 • Canadians: $56 cash for immigration fees to be paid at the port of entry

 • The employer must provide a letter of employment.
-The letter must be addressed to U.S. Customs & Border Protection, and it must include all of the following details:
+The letter must be on University letterhead, addressed to the U.S. Customs & Border Protection, signed by a representative of the employer, and it must include all of the following details.
+(ISSS can provide a template upon request) :

 • The employee’s full name